sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Produce standard development metrics for DevOps teams</td>
     <td>
     Produce a minimum list of development metrics that DevOps teams must publish on.
-The purpose of these metrics is to provide insights on the development maturity of teams and quality assurance levels of IT Products before they reach production. e.g.:<br>
+The purpose of these metrics is to provide insights into the development maturity of teams and quality assurance levels of IT Products before they reach production. e.g.:<br>
 <li>Accessibility test results</li>
 <li>Integration testing results</li>
 <li>Security test results</li>